abuzaforfagun/MonthlyScheduler.Blazor/README.md

 # Blazor application with external Web API

-Currently we are serving the view and the database interaction using a same application.
-To make our application more robous and more decoupled we can move our database operation and all business logic into a separate application.
+Currently, we are serving the view and the database interaction using the same application.
+To make our application more robust and more decoupled we can move our database operation and all business logic into a separate application.
 And serve it as Web API and talk to that web api from our blazor application.

 ## Creating new web api with desired actions